 ODECEIXE: Atlantic bliss

-Save two or three days to explore the surroundings of Odeceixe.
+Save 2 or 3 days to explore the surroundings of Odeceixe.
 I’ve been here several times, but never stayed more than one full day.
 I REALLY want to come back not only for the top-notch local beach, but also to hike some of the cliffs in the surroundings.

 💰 Where to stay in Odeceixe: my value-for-money suggestions 💰